The Latest Technology

 In submerged environments, any chemicals added to the swimming pool are further diluted and dispersed which further reduces the risk of staining.

-Ask applicators whether acid and chlorine can be added directly into the swimming pool with their pool paints and you may find that many suppliers still rely on old, out-dated technology, adding chemicals directly normally voids their guarantee.
 Our latest technology takes the hassle out of pool maintenance and swimming pool repair has become a task that any handyman can undertake with our DIY Pool Paint option.
-Normal HTH chemicals and swimming pool acid can be added directly into the swimming pool with our specialised epoxy pool paint system.
+Normal HTH chemicals and swimming pool acid can be added directly into the swimming pool without the risk of staining or discolouring over time.

 Four Layers of Protection